 Electric cars play a vital role in making road traffic more carbon neutral.
 However, many consumers have concerns about the price.
 At what point does owning an EV start to pay off and what expenses can you expect?
+Here we’ll show you how the costs stack up when buying an EV.

 Anyone interested in an electric car will primarily look at the purchase price.
 But this is not the only aspect to take into consideration.
 Ultimately, there are a lot of costs associated with a car, regardless of whether it has a combustion engine or an electric battery: Car insurance, vehicle tax, fuel, operation, maintenance and repairs.

 In general, the purchase price of an electric car is higher compared to a conventional vehicle with a combustion engine.
 This is partly because of the expensive battery which the vehicles require to reach certain ranges.
-For example, the engine power of an electric vehicle ranges from 40 to 100 kWh, with an average estimated price of CHF 120 to CHF 130 per kWh.
+For example, the engine power of an electric vehicle ranges from 40 to 100 kWh (kilowatt hours), with an average estimated price of CHF 120 to CHF 130 per kWh.
 The average range of an electric car is currently around 300 kilometers.

 The fact that the raw materials used are in high demand and have to be imported also makes the electric car market somewhat dependent on suppliers and on corresponding price fluctuations.